rapidcow/perspective/docs/src/psp/json_proc.rst

    data == dumper.dump_data(loader.load_data(data))

-isn't necessarily true, since there are infinitely many JSON representations.
+isn't necessarily true, since there are more than one way to represent a panel (and its entries recursively) in JSON.

 .. * explain what an input path is
 .. * explain the possible exceptions of returning an invalid input path